-Lisbon Weather and Temperatures in Spring
+Weather and Temperatures in Spring

 Of course, this Lisbon travel guide would be incomplete without preparing you for the weather.
 Thankfully, you probably won’t have to worry about a thing.
-Lisbon has a Mediterranean climate, which means that winters are mild and rainy, and summers are warm and very sunny.
+Lisbon enjoys a Mediterranean climate, which means that winters are mild and rainy, and summers are warm and very sunny.
 Naturally, spring always falls somewhere in between.

 The average temperature in Lisbon lies between a comfortable 19-25 degrees Celsius in March, April, and May.
-It usually rains much less compared to autumn and winter, but bringing a light jacket (with a hood) is certainly a good idea.
+It usually rains much less compared to autumn and winter, but bringing a light jacket (with a hood) is a good idea.
 Mid to late spring is the ideal period in terms of blossoms and sunshine.
 Don’t forget to check the weather forecast before you go!